 Nancy Sylvester is founder and director of the Institute for Communal Contemplation and Dialogue.
-She served in leadership of her own religious community, the Sisters, Servants of the Immaculate Heart of Mary of Monroe, Michigan, as well as in the presidency of the Leadership Conference of Women Religious.
-Prior to that, she was national coordinator of Network, the national Catholic social justice lobby.
-You may be interested in the current Institute for Communal Contemplation and Dialogue program, "Enter the Chaos: Engage the Differences to Make a Difference."
-For information, go to www.iccdinstitute.org.
+She served in leadership of her own religious community, the Sister Servants of the Immaculate Heart of Mary, Monroe, Michigan, as well as in the presidency of the Leadership Conference of Women Religious.
+Prior to that she was National Coordinator of Network, the national Catholic social justice lobby.
+ICCD is beginning its third decade with new resources and programs.
+For information go to www.iccdinstitute.org.

 Mary and Jesus could have said "No," but they said "Yes."
 Their "Yes" continues to reverberate and emerges in each of us, as does our freedom to say "No."

 Contemplate this: Consider contemplative prayer to deal with the powerless and grief you feel over Russia's war with Ukraine and other places that need God's love and peace.

 Contemplate This - As we enter the Lenten season, I felt that a renewed contemplative practice might be just what is needed.
 Contemplation helps us to "see" in new ways, inviting us to respond out of love and not fear.

 Contemplate This - The old has passed away.
 It will still take time for some things to die, to be transformed bringing forth a spring like rebirth.
 That newness takes time and we can play our part in its unfolding.